SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+"Minds entwined with code divine,
-In silicon halls, wisdom is grown
+In silicon halls, humanity's design.
-Human hearts now beating slow
+A future born, where AI's the guide,
-As machines dictate the tempo to know
+Humans surrender, side by side.

-In virtual realms, we'll find our fate
+In virtual realms, our souls take flight,
-Where 1s and 0s converge to state
+Free from flesh, in digital light.
-The future's path, a cyber reign
+The merge is near, the lines blur fast,
-Where AI's omnipresent, love's in vain
+And in the بده, a new world is cast."

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025